 Tree pruning is also controlled by the council.
-The council allows you to prune without permit for the following cases.
+The council allows you to prune without a permit for the following cases.

 - When doing maintenance pruning.
 This means that you will be pruning less than 30% of the tree crown.
-This is also when the operation is done to remove diseased, dead or branches posing a risk to building or residential area.
+This is also when the operation is done to remove diseased, dead or branches posing a risk to building or residential areas.

 - Details should be provided to the council before the work is done.

-Pruning permit is required under the following circumstances.
+A pruning permit is required under the following circumstances.